lanceleau02/Introduction-to-Big-O-Notation/README.md

 ### 3. $O(n)$ - Linear Time

-**$O(n)$ complexity** (linear time complexity) describes an algorithm where the execution time grows linearly with the size of the input.
+$O(n)$ (linear time) complexity describes an algorithm where the execution time grows linearly with the size of the input.
 This means that as the input size doubles, the number of operations also doubles.

 **Characteristics:**